Frequently asked questions

 How do I book sessions with you?

-You can book your sessions online using the client portal on this website.
+You can book your online psychotherapy sessions using the client portal on this website.
 Alternatively, I can book your next session for you at the end of your appointment with me.

 How long does therapy last?

 This varies a lot from person to person.
 For some people, it may be as few as 6 sessions, for others it can be 50 or more sessions.
 On average, I see people for around 20 sessions.

 Will I see you at the same time and day each session?

 I don't reserve specific slots for clients.
 You may book several appointments in advance if you wish to reserve your appointments slots.

 I have a flexible approach to frequency – some therapists insist on once weekly (sometimes more).
 I prefer to figure out with my clients what is right for them.
 Some people find they lose the momentum of the therapy if they have a gap of more than one week in between sessions.
 Others appreciate having a fortnight gap in order to absorb what was discussed and put into practice some of the techniques and strategies they have learned.
 You choose and book your appointments online (using the booking portal), so you can decide when to book your next session.
 If I feel the gaps are too long in between your booked sessions are not optimal for you, we will discuss this together.

 I ask you to pay on booking.
 If you decide to proceed to have sessions with me, I will send you details Terms and Conditions about requirements for payment, attendance and cancellations.

 If you are self-funding, you can pay using your debit or credit card online when you book.
 If you prefer to pay by BACS transfer, please let me know so I can give you my bank details.
 I ask you to pay on booking in order to secure your slot.